Row Forms

 - We set an

-EditAction Column Command (in Action Column Options) to open the Edit Row Form for each row - In Dashboard Options we configure an "Add New Row" Custom Button and configure the Button's
+EditAction Column Command in Action Column Options to open the Edit Row Form for each row - In Row Form Options we set

 - In Edit Options we set the